Why are internet speeds in Germany so terrible?

 You get the cheapest price if you sign up for a 2 year minimum contract duration.
 This is called Mindestvertragslaufzeit.
 In this case you profit from a reduced monthly fee for the first 6 or 12 months.
 You can still pay monthly though.
 Internet contracts can move with you to a new address if the same provider is available at the new address.

 You can save some money by buying your own router.
 Internet providers usually offer you to lease the Wifi router for a couple of Euros per month.
-You can save money in the long term by buying the Wifi router yourself.
+It's cheaper in the long term owning the Wifi router yourself.

 Many internet tariffs in Germany have a one time fee to set the line in place (Einrichtungsgebühr).